your5e/5e-srd-markdown/dnd/51/obsidian_vault/spellcasting/casting.md

 ### Verbal (V)

 Most spells require the chanting of mystic words.
 The words themselves aren't the source of the spell's power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
-Thus, a character who is gagged or in an area of silence, such as one created by the _Silence_ spell, can't cast a spell with a verbal component.
+Thus, a character who is gagged or in an area of silence, such as one created by the [[silence|Silence]] spell, can't cast a spell with a verbal component.

 ### Somatic (S)